skadro-official/PE-Dump-Fixer/README.md

 Usage:

-Drag and Drop the dump onto the fixer.exe or
+Drag and Drop the dump onto the fixer.exe

+or

-Open cmd and direct to the correct folder.
-Then type: Dump-Fixer <filename.extension>
+Open cmd, direct to the correct folder and type: Dump-Fixer <filename.extension>
 E.g. Dump-Fixer dump.dll